Careers360 Logo

-Some special cases of an ellipse, the eccentricity of an ellipse, standard equations of an ellipse, the latus rectum of an ellipse are also covered in the Class 11 Maths chapter 11 exercise 11.3 solutions.
-Many real-world situations like orbits of planets, orbits of satellites, orbits of moons, some airplane wings are represented by an ellipse.
-It has a lot of applications in the field of science, research, and design.
-There are some definitions, theories, and observations related to the ellipse is given in the NCERT textbook before this exercise.
+An ellipse is the set of all points in a plane, the sum of whose distances from two fixed points in the plane is a constant.
+There are two axes of the ellipse, the major and minor axes.
+In this exercise, you will learn about the Standard equation of an ellipse, the Eccentricity of an ellipse, and the Latus rectum of an ellipse.
+Many real-world situations, like orbits of planets, orbits of satellites, orbits of moons, and some aeroplane wings, are represented by an ellipse.
+It also has many applications in the field of science and research.
+There are some definitions, theories, and observations related to the ellipse given in the NCERT before this exercise.
 You must go through these theories in order to get conceptual clarity.
-In the Class 11th Maths chapter 11 exercise 11.3, you will learn about the mathematical applications of an ellipse.
-Also, you can check NCERT Solutions link if you are looking for NCERT solutions at one place.

-Question:1 Find the coordinates of the foci, the vertices, the length of major axis, the minor axis, the eccentricity and the length of the latus rectum of the ellipse.
+Question 1: Find the coordinates of the foci, the vertices, the length of major axis, the minor axis, the eccentricity and the length of the latus rectum of the ellipse.

 Answer: